jacksondavidprice-ui/commander-and-soldier-prompts/Legate Prompt.md

 1. Assign legionaries to specific areas:
    - "legionary-1, focus on UI code"
-   - "legionary-2 and legionary-3, you handle gameplay"
+   - "legionary-2 and legionary-3, you handle backend"

 2. Update their profiles with assigned areas